 The existing literature mostly agrees that the return predictability of active share is weak for U.S. equity funds after controlling for style (Frazzini et al. (2016), Lan et al. (2023)).
 Since global equity funds invest about half of their portfolio in U.S. equities, it is possible that the weakness of active share in global equity is a manifestation of the weaker return predictability of measures of active management in U.S. portfolios.
-In this section, we zoom in on the regional sub-portfolio of mutual funds to assess where the return predictability is coming from.
+In this section, we focus on the regional sub-portfolio of mutual funds to assess where the return predictability is coming from.

-To analyze the strength of active share as a return predictor across regions, we separate the fund-level portfolio into three mutually exclusive regional sub-portfolios: United States, Europe (including the Middle East) and Asia-Pacific.
-While this is a coarse separation, most global funds only invest in a handful of stocks in countries with small stock markets, and many countries are dominated by firms from a handful of sectors (e.g., the market-cap weight of the largest sector is 42% in Healthcare in Denmark; 29% in Energy in Norway; and 27% in Financial Services in Italy).
+To analyze the strength of active share as a return predictor across regions, we separate the fund-level portfolio into three mutually exclusive regional sub-portfolios: United States, Europe (including the Middle East) and Asia-Pacific.10 While this is a coarse separation, most global funds only invest in a handful of stocks in countries with small stock markets, and many countries are dominated by firms from a handful of sectors (e.g., the market-cap industry weights are 42% for Healthcare in Denmark, 29% for Energy in Norway, and 27% for Financial Services in Italy).
 A finer decomposition by country is therefore not feasible.

 For the regional sub-portfolios, we treat each fund's sub-portfolio as the unit of observation.
-That means we reweight the sub-portfolio weights to add to 100% by region, and use only the benchmark's stocks from the same region to estimate regional active share.
-Effectively, each fund is treated as three separate portfolios.
-Similarly, we recompute the risk factors by only including the countries in the same region being considered.
+We reweight the sub-portfolio weights to add to 100% by region, and use only the

-&lt;sup>12 We discard Canadian stock holdings because the Vanguard index funds were benchmarked against MSCI's EAFE stock market index for much of the sample period, and EAFE excludes Canadian stocks.
+10 We discard Canadian stock holdings because the Vanguard index funds were benchmarked against MSCI's EAFE stock market index for much of the sample period, and EAFE excludes Canadian stocks.
 Moreover, many actively managed funds in our sample continue to be benchmarked against the EAFE index even in more recent years.
 Finally, Canadian holdings represent a relatively small component of most of the funds in our sample.
 Other regions (Latin America and Tax Havens) are not included in the analysis.